Borrowing Information

 Yes *

-Your ADFA Card is also your Library card.
-The primary responsibility when borrowing is to abide by the following conditions of Card use:
+• Your ADFA card is also your Library card.
+When borrowing, it's your responsibility to abide by the conditions of Card use:

 • Always present your ADFA Card when borrowing.